folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 title | string/element | An optional property to specify title of results pane.
 By default module display name is used. hasNewButton | boolean | An optional property to specify appearance Of `New` button of results pane.
-By default pane displays with `New` button. basePath | string | An optional string to customize the path which should be used after performing search. resultsVirtualize | boolean | controls the `virtualize` prop to the internally rendered `<MultiColumnList>` component. resultsOnMarkPosition | func | sets the `onMarkPosition` prop to the internally rendered `<MultiColumnList>` component.
+By default pane displays with `New` button. basePath | string | An optional string to customize the path which should be used after performing search. resultsStickyFirstColumn | boolean | Sets the first result column as sticky, so it will stay visible during horizontal scroll. resultsStickyLastColumn | boolean | Sets the last result column as sticky, so it will stay visible during horizontal scroll. resultsVirtualize | boolean | controls the `virtualize` prop to the internally rendered `<MultiColumnList>` component. resultsOnMarkPosition | func | sets the `onMarkPosition` prop to the internally rendered `<MultiColumnList>` component.
 A paramater "position" object with a list offset and selector is provided.
 This can be stored on the application side to resume scroll position of the results list (if using next/prev pagination.) resultsOnResetMarkedPosition | func | sets the `onMarkReset` prop to the internally rendered `<MultiColumnList>` component.
 It can be used to nullify the "position" object in application state. resultsCachedPosition | position object |  sets the `ItemToView` prop of the internally rendered `<MultiColumnList>` component.
 It's in the shape of `{selector: string, clientTopOffset: number}`.
 This object is provided by the `resultsOnMarkPosition` prop. resultsKey | string | Sets a `key` prop on the internally rendered `<MultiColumnList>`.
 Changing this value will re-initialize the MCL.
 If necessary, this can be used to refresh the component so that it resets/readjusts to updates in data.
 This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default.